JamesQuillin/personal-website/_recipes/risotto.md

 Don't skip the part about cooking the onions unless you like crunchy onions.

 Stir slowly at first because the pan will be really full until the mushrooms reduce in size.
+You want to keep stirring throughout the whole cooking time because that's how you make sure the rice gets evenly cooked.
+You don't really have to stir 100% of the time, but it's not a recipe where you can leave it for 15 minutes and just stir it once or twice.

 Be careful when seasoning as you go because it's really easy to overseason it and have it be super salty or peppery when it has finished and cooled a little.